CraigClem/Client/README.md

 ### UserIndex and ProjectIdex

-Firstly, using the React.useEffect hook we made an async request to our API using axios and the ***getAllUsers()*** function I created in the library folder.
+Firstly, using the React.useEffect hook I made an async request to our API using axios and the ***getAllUsers()*** function I created in the library folder.
 The axios request is also wrapped in a try catch block to handle errors.

 ```js
  React.useEffect(() => {